πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Delta 8 THC Can Be Made From Hemp

-Fortunately, scientists have created a few innovative methods that allow us to produce delta 8 THC products from hemp plants.
+Fortunately, scientists have created a few innovative methods and chemical processes that allow us to produce delta 8 THC products from CBD derived from hemp.

-A word of caution: Some companies are still making their delta 8 with the older (and more dangerous) methods.
-They use heavy metal reagents, bleaches, or toxic solvents to create the distillate.
+A word of caution: Some companies are still making their delta 8 with the older (and more dangerous) methods using potentially harmful chemicals or producing final products in uncontrolled or unsanitary settings.
+They use additional chemicals like heavy metal reagents, bleaches, or toxic solvents to create the distillate.

 Delta 8 Laws: State By State